python4ESAC/python4ESAC/source/core/numpy_recarray.rst

 * get access to an online catalog with photometric data,
 * make a plot of all the stars in that catalog
-* and select the bright (visual magnitude smaller than 4, and blue ones (brighter in B than in V).
+* select the bright (visual magnitude smaller than 3, and blue ones (brighter in B than in V).
+* look up the official names and spectral types of the 10 brightest stars in the selection

 The catalog we use is the Geneva Photometry Catalog from Rufener (1988).
 It is accessible through the ViZieR website via its designation ``II/169/main``.